iammannpreet/ActiveCircle/README.md

-Overview
-ActiveCircle is a community-driven app designed to help people discover and participate in activities happening near them.
-Users can post listings for activities such as gym sessions, yoga classes, kids' playdates, and group walks.
-The app provides an easy way to organize or join events based on location, activity type, and preferences, encouraging social connections through shared interests.

-Problem Space
-Many individuals struggle to find local activities that align with their fitness or social interests.
-There’s a growing need for a platform that consolidates community-driven events, making it easier for people to discover, join, or organize events near them.
-ActiveCircle solves this problem by providing a simple and effective platform for discovering and managing fitness, family-friendly, and wellness activities in their area.

-User Profile
-Primary users:

-Fitness Enthusiasts: People who seek workout buddies or want to organize group workouts.
-Parents: Individuals looking to arrange or join kids' playdates.
-Health-Conscious Individuals: People interested in organizing or joining community walks or yoga sessions.
-Community Organizers: Individuals or organizations that host events for welfare, social, or health-focused groups.
-Special Considerations:

-Users will want to filter activities by location, time, and activity type.
-Parents may need extra security features, such as identifying responsible adults for children’s activities.
-Yoga sessions might require payment processing integration.
-Ease of use and quick access to local activities is crucial to retain engagement.
-Features
-User Listings: Users can post listings for activities (gym sessions, walks, kids' play, and yoga).
-Each post will include location, number of participants, and details specific to the activity.
-Filters: Filter activities by type (Gym, Yoga, Kids' Play, Walk), location, and time.
-Search Functionality: Search for activities happening nearby, or within a set radius, based on user location.
-Profile Creation: Users can create profiles that store preferences and make posting or joining events easier.
-Community Engagement: Users can join or organize events representing community or welfare groups.
-Safety Features for Kids' Play: Organizers can designate responsible adults for kids' activities.
-Payment Integration: Yoga session listings can include price details and support for payments via Stripe.
-Favorites/RSVP: Users can mark events as favorites or RSVP to activities they’re interested in attending.

-Implementation
-Tech Stack
-Frontend: React.js for building dynamic and responsive user interfaces.
-Styling: SASS for styling and maintaining design consistency.
-Backend: Node.js with Express for server-side logic and API requests.
-Database: TBD
-Authentication: TBD
-Payment Integration: TBD
-Deployment: TBD
-APIs
-Google Maps API: For location-based filtering and displaying activities.
-Firebase Authentication: TBD
-Stripe API: TBD

-Sitemap
-Home Page: Displays a list of nearby activities with filters for gym, yoga, kids' play, and walk events.
-Post Listing Page: Allows users to create a new listing for an activity, specifying details such as location, participants, and time.
-Activity Detail Page: Displays the details of a specific activity and provides options to join or contact the organizer.
-Profile Page: Shows user details, event history, and preferences.
-Search Results Page: Lists filtered activities based on user’s search criteria (location, type, time).
-Mockups
-Mockups will show the following pages:

-Home Page: With filters and activity listings.
-Post Activity Form: For users to post new listings.
-Activity Detail Page: Showing activity information with options to join or contact the organizer.
-Profile Page: With user details and list of posted or joined activities.
-Tools like Figma or hand-drawn sketches can be used to create visual representations.

-Data
-Users:

-userId: unique identifier
-name: string
-email: string
-preferences: array (e.g., preferred activities)
-Activities:

-activityId: unique identifier
-type: string (Gym, Walk, Kids' Play, Yoga)
-location: string
-organizerId: userId
-details: string (e.g., workout type, kids' activity details)
-Listings:

-listingId: unique identifier
-activityId: activityId
-organizerId: userId
-participants: array of userIds
-Endpoints
-POST /activities: Creates a new activity listing.
-Parameters: activityType, location, details
-Example Response: { activityId: '123', message: 'Activity created successfully.' }
-GET /activities: Retrieves a list of activities based on filters.
-Parameters: type, location, radius
-Example Response: [ { activityId: '123', type: 'Gym', location: 'XYZ' } ]
-POST /join: Allows a user to join an activity.
-Parameters: activityId, userId
-Example Response: { message: 'Joined activity successfully.' }
-GET /user/
-: Retrieves user profile data and activity history.
-Example Response: { name: 'John Doe', activities: [{ activityId: '123', type: 'Walk' }] }
+## ActiveCircle Capstone Project Submission

+### Overview
+**ActiveCircle** is a community-driven application that helps users discover, organize, and participate in local activities.
+Whether users are fitness enthusiasts, parents arranging kids’ playdates, or individuals looking for a group walk or yoga class, ActiveCircle is designed to foster social connections and promote wellness through shared activities.

+### Problem Space
+Finding activities that align with specific interests, locations, and schedules can be challenging.
+There is a growing need for a consolidated platform where people can discover, join, and organize activities within their community. **ActiveCircle** addresses this need by offering a user-friendly platform that filters and manages local fitness, wellness, and family-friendly activities in one place.

+### Project Features (Current Version)
+1. **User Listings**: Users can post activities like gym sessions, yoga classes, kids’ playdates, and community walks.
+Each listing includes key details like location, time, type, and participants.
+2. **Filters & Search**: Users can search and filter activities based on type (Gym, Yoga, Walk, Kids’ Play), location, and schedule.
+Multiple filters can be applied simultaneously for precise results.
+3. **Interactive Map**: The app uses Mapbox API to provide an interactive map view of activities, enabling users to explore events visually based on their location.
+4. **Authentication**: User authentication is implemented with JWT, ensuring secure access and personalized content.
+5. **Community Engagement**: Users can organize and view events representing community groups.
+6. **Responsive Design**: The app is responsive and optimized for mobile, tablet, and desktop devices using a combination of Tailwind CSS and React.

+### Upcoming Features (Future Version)
+1. **Profile Creation**: Users will be able to create and customize profiles to store preferences and event history.
+2. **Safety Features for Kids' Play**: Organizers will have the ability to designate responsible adults for activities involving children.
+3. **Payment Integration**: For activities like yoga classes, there will be an integrated payment system using Stripe.
+4. **Favorites/RSVP**: Users will have the option to mark activities as favorites and RSVP for events.

+### Implementation
+1. **Tech Stack**:
+   - **Frontend**: React.js for building dynamic user interfaces.
+   - **Styling**: Tailwind CSS for responsive design and clean styling.
+   - **Backend**: Node.js with Express.js for handling API requests and server-side logic.
+   - **Database**: MongoDB for scalable data storage and retrieval.
+   - **APIs**: Mapbox for interactive maps, and Useless Facts API for providing fun facts on the 404 page.

+2. **Endpoints**:
+   - **POST /activities**: Allows users to create new activity listings.
+   - **GET /activities**: Retrieves a list of activities with filter support.
+   - **POST /join**: Allows users to join an existing activity.
+   - **GET /user/:id**: Fetches user profile data and activity history.

+### Current Achievements
+- **User Activities**: Users can post and view activities, explore events using multiple filters, and search by keywords or location.
+The backend securely handles all POST and GET requests, ensuring data integrity and user authentication.
+- **Fully Functional Map**: The Mapbox API integration allows users to explore activities visually with full interactivity.
+- **Responsive Design**: The app adjusts seamlessly across all devices—mobile, tablet, and desktop.
+- **Authentication and Authorization**: Implemented secure authentication with JWT, allowing users to create and manage their listings.
+- **404 Page**: A creative “Not Found” page that displays random fun facts using the Useless Facts API.

+### Future Goals
+- Enhance user profiles with personalized settings and activity history.
+- Implement security measures for kids’ activities by allowing responsible adult assignments.
+- Integrate payment processing for premium events such as yoga classes.
+- Add RSVP functionality to allow users to express their interest in activities.

+### Final Summary
+ActiveCircle is an effective, community-focused app that makes it easier for people to discover and participate in local activities.
+While the current version focuses on core features like creating, viewing, and searching activities, future updates will include profile management, safety features, payment processing, and RSVP capabilities.
+This project showcases practical solutions for community engagement through shared interests and local activities.

+**Tech Stack Used**: React.js, Tailwind CSS, Node.js, Express.js, MongoDB, Mapbox API